-Programs and accredited training will be available to all the male minimum-security inmates at Berrima.
-Inmates will be able to gain their trade tickets in working a forklift, plant equipment and other tools, making them job ready and a better contribution to the community.
+Programs and accredited training will be available to all female minimum-security inmates at Berrima.
+Inmates will be able to gain qualifications and work experience, helping them to be job ready and contribute to the community.

 Since September 2016, we have significantly increased capacity by reopening centres, expanding existing centres and opening new centres.
 This includes the 94-bed female prison, Mary Wade Correctional Centre at Lidcombe, which opened in November last year.

 In addition, a new state-of-the-art facility in Grafton will create 1,700 beds for both male and female inmates.